The Article 6.8 Mechanism was launched at COP28 in 2023

 Real Climate Finance for Real Solutions

 Article 6.8 provides better mitigation outcomes because there are no mitigation transfers, and no use of offset mechanisms to ‘excuse’ continued fossil fuel use elsewhere.
-Negotiators in Article 6.4 are only considering a requirement to retire 2% of credits (and only 5% for ‘Share of Proceeds’ from the transfers) – meaning that more than 90% of the proposed mitigation benefit is available for trading and offsetting purposes!
+Under the Article 6.4 mechanism, only 2% of all issued emissions reductions credits (A6.4ERs) are subject to mandatory cancellation to contribute to overall mitigation in global emissions, and a levy of only 5% of the issued credits are transferred to the Adaptation Fund.
+This means that more than 90% of the proposed mitigation benefit is available for trading and offsetting purposes!

 Contrast this with Article 6.8, where 100% of the mitigation effort is recorded on the NDC of the host country.
 Article 6.8 ensures an Overall Mitigation in Global Emissions (OMGE) – one of the key principles in which Article 6 is grounded.